man455/wordpress-job-manager/readme.txt

 * FIXED: A PHP warning in the settings
 * FIXED: Possible JS error with jQuery 1.5
 * FIXED: Incompatibility with jQuery 1.6
+* FIXED: Files attached to jobs are now deleted when the job is deleted

 = 0.7.17 =
 * FIXED: Job Title not displaying on application page